Skip to main content

-NB-IoT and Cat-M1 (LTE-M) vs. Cat-1: How to choose the right LTE IoT standard
+NB-IoT, Cat-M1 (LTE-M) and Cat-1: How to choose the right LTE IoT standard

 Here we break down the differences between Cat-M1 (LTE-M), NB-IoT, and Cat-1.
 Learn more about the benefits and limitations of these LTE IoT standards.

-Companies that plan to implement IoT globally, or need an upgraded path from existing 2G and 3G cellular network deployments, have multiple LTE IoT standards to choose from.
-First, there are two newer LTE standards – NB-IoT, which stands for Narrow Band Internet of Things, and Cat-M1, which is also called LTE-M — that are designed for IoT.
+Companies that plan to implement IoT globally, have multiple LTE IoT standards to choose from.
+First, there are two newer LTE standards.
+NB-IoT (Narrow Band Internet of Things, and Cat-M1 (also called LTE-M) are designed for IoT.
 Both have generated a lot of buzz and have been touted as the technologies that will drive the next generation of cellular IoT deployments.
 As such, carriers have begun to deploy these two standards.

 Then there's a third option that you may not have heard of but is a great fit for global IoT deployments today: an LTE standard called Category 1 (Cat-1).